 - Preheat the grill by setting all the burners to high heat for 10 minutes.
 While the grill comes to temperature, wash and shuck the corn.

-- Remove the corn from the grill to let it cool.
-Meanwhile, combine mayonnaise, crema, and lime juice in a small bowl.
-Then, coat the corn evenly with the mixture.
+- Remove the corn and set it aside to cool.
+Whisk the mayonnaise, crema, and lime juice in a small bowl.
+Then, brush the elote sauce evenly onto the corn.

-- Add the cotija cheese to a shallow plate.
-Roll the corn in the cheese and sprinkle with chili powder to serve.
+- Arrange the grated Cotija cheese in a shallow plate.
+Roll the corn in the cheese and sprinkle each one with chili powder and chopped cilantro to serve.

 - Choose ears of corn that are firm, plump, and wrapped in bright green husks for the best flavor—freshness makes all the difference!